mohammadreza-ebrahimi/Machine-Learning-Training/README.md

 - Chooing the best model which is fitted to training data
 - Evaluate cost function for each selected model

-#### Project 2
 #### Project 3
+#### Project 4
 ![classification-algorithm-in-machine-learning](classification-algorithm-in-machine-learning.png)

-In project 2 I used data from MNIST dataset, a set of data included handwriting digit numbers.
+In project 3 I used data from MNIST dataset, a set of data included handwriting digit numbers.
 The aim pf this project is to predict which sets of array is related to which class.
 Following steps explained

 - Loading data from MNIST
 - Getting some information about data